Welthulk/Sparlectra.jl/docs/src/ybus.md

 >**Note**:
 If a branch has the attribute `isParallel=true`, this branch will be ignored in the Y-bus matrix.
+All parallel branches are consolidated into a single branch.